(This article has been updated since the original version in 2015 to properly reflect dates)

 Fujifilm has also done something I wish Leica had done with it's M bodies: allowed the photographer to change magnification with a single lever.
 If you have an X-Pro1, the front lever to the right of the lens switches between EVF and OVF, but if you hold the lever down a little longer while in OVF mode, you'll see (and hear) the magnification change, which allows for greater flexibility should you want more or less area around your shooting frame, or if you have glasses.
 In the Leica line, you have to buy different bodies if you want multiple magnifications, or buy their $200 diopter.
 They sell 0.58, 0.72 and 0.85 magnifications on their rangefinder bodies.
 The higher the magnification, the greater the accuracy in focusing the rangefinder.
 (The M3 was the highest at 0.91, and the only one of their bodies to feature that magnification, making it ideal for the 50 and 90mm lenses).

-The cameras are so quiet that you can't hear the shutter at all.
+Because modern mirrorless cameras often have an electronic shutter option, on many of them they are so quiet that you can't hear the shutter at all.
 As a photographer who earns his living primarily with weddings, silence is golden.

-(A link to an article on X100C.com where Fujifilm X-Photography Vincent Opoku and I discuss using the X100S for weddings is here)
+(A link to an article where Fujifilm X-Photographer Vincent Opoku and I discuss using the X100S for weddings is here)

-I prefer shooting everything in B&W because it provides a layer of abstraction that makes composition so much more instinctive, and since I prefer B&W anyway, I already know what the image will look like without having to look at the back of the screen.
+Mirrorless cameras have electronic viewfinders, usually referred to as EVFs, as you don't have a mirror that allows you to look through the lens.
+The EVF shows you, still through the lens, exactly what you'll get, represented electronically.
+I set my EVFs to high contrast B&W. I prefer shooting everything in B&W because it provides a layer of abstraction that makes composition so much more instinctive, and since I prefer B&W anyway, I already know what the image will look like without having to look at the back of the screen.
 You can't do this with a DSLR, and I couldn't do it with film.
+You even see the depth of field exactly as it will be.
+Once you get used to the EVF on any mirrorless camera, you can't go back to optical.

-If I have one complaint, it's that the platform lacks a consistent interface from body to body.
+If I have one complaint, it's that the Fuji platform lacks a consistent interface from body to body.
 Because Fujifilm regularly responds to the wishes of their users, the buttons on the back keep changing from model to model.
-After three years of using three X-Pro1 bodies, I'm *still* occasionally pushing the wrong buttons when I use the X100S.
+After three years of using three X-Pro1 bodies, I was still occasionally pushing the wrong buttons when I use the X100S.
 Once I have used the X100S for several days in a row, I'll get hung up on the X-Pro1.
 It's relatively minor stuff, but muscle memory is key to switching back and forth between different bodies.
 I guess I have two complaints, because battery life is another behavior that one has to work around.
 I have 4 batteries for my X100s and 7 batteries for my X-Pro1 bodies.
 If you use the EVF and review your work regularly, you will get about 300 frames per battery.
 If you turn off image review, you can get up to 450 frames per battery.
 When it gets cold, as it does here in Minneapolis in the winter, battery life can drop to about half of that.
+I guess I have three complaints in that sometimes Fujifilm skin tones can be a little wooden/waxy because of the X-Trans color overlay and the noise reduction in the files that cannot be removed or even lowered.

 On the topic of longevity, they have all served me reliably for years and without incident.
 My cameras and lenses clank together repeatedly from hanging around my neck and shoulders and getting tossed in my messenger bag.
 I take good care of my gear, but even when they are beautiful, cameras are tools and I would rather see something used for its intended purpose (creating images) and develop some character and patina rather than sit pristine on a shelf like a museum piece.
 Nothing has ever broken and the paint is durable and wears nicely.
 I think they look even better with some miles on them...

-Fujifilm's most popular body is now the X-T1, which also has it's fastest AF.
-It was designed to evoke the look of Fujica SLR bodies from the 1970s, especially the Fujica ST-801.
-With the advent of the popular X-T1 and now the less expensive XT-10, you can get the X-Pro1 bodies for about 1/2 of the $1699 list price from 2012.
-My hopes for the future with Fujifilm include the forthcoming X-Pro2 to have the OVF that is available on the X-Pro1 and X100/X100S/X100T.
-Shooting with the OVF allows the photographer to see outside of the frame before the shot, like a conventional rangefinder.
-I would also like to see the X-Pro2 come out in silver with silver lenses.
-Photographs leaked of the forthcoming 35mm f2 lens show it in both silver and black, so perhaps this will be in conjunction with a silver X-Pro2 body.
+Shooting with the OVF (available in the X-Pro1, X-Pro2 and X100 series) allows the photographer to see outside of the frame before the shot, like a conventional rangefinder.
 I'd like better battery life out of future cameras.
 I'd like all of the new lenses to have the wonderful push/pull manual focus ring like on the 14mm f2.8 and 23mm f1.4.
-I was disappointed that the 56mm f1.2 didn't include this feature, although the lens is so good that all is forgiven.
+I was disappointed that the 56mm f1.2 didn't include this feature.
 For someone used to manually focusing lenses from every other manufacturer, the infinite spin without stops of the other lenses feels unusual.
 The 14, 16 and 23 have a very nice focusing ring that includes a focusing scale and the movement of the ring is buttery smooth.
-ALL future Fujifilm prime lenses should have this feature.
+ALL future Fujifilm prime lenses should have this design.
 Now that droves of professionals have ditched their giant DSLR kits for the Fujifilm X-Series, Fujifilm needs a professional repair and loaner service like Nikon's NPS and Canon's CPS.
 This service could provide reduced rate repair and maintenance, 3-day turnaround, and loaners of new equipment, as well as feedback on existing equipment.

 As far as accessories, I keep it simple.
 I use a simple leather strap that I found online because I don't care for the stock nylon strap (it's far too slippery on my shoulder) and also like the way brown leather compliments the camera.
 It starts fairly firm and softens up nicely with use.
 You can accelerate this process by crunching up the strap with your hands.